 When you are required to sit in front of a computer all day you start to reach for new ways to keep your brain focused on the task at hand.
 YouTube and Facebook become magnetic.
 And your eyeballs iron.

-So when I ran out of the piracetam I’d been taking with my morning coffee (and fish oil) a gaping focus vacuum opened in my brain.
+I’d been taking with my morning coffee (and fish oil) and a gaping focus vacuum opened in my brain.
 And with all of the work to do – the inability to focus is not a good feeling.

 I started by trying to break up my work into bite sized pieces, with small rest intervals.